WestDRI/wgpages/content/pythonhpc.md

 <!-- broadcast rules I made it work, with the correct solution at the end -- while the total compute time went down -->
 <!-- to a couple seconds! -->

+> To run all code fragments in this example at full $500\times 800\times 300$ resolution, you will need to
+> increase your memory ask to 7200M, or otherwise your Python session will be killed mid-way.
+Alternatively,
+> you can reduce the problem size by 8X (yielding much less impressive runtime difference) and continue
+> running with 3600M memory:
+> ```py
+> nlat, nlon, nr = nlat//2, nlon//2, nr//2   # if short on memory
+> ```
+{.note}

 Let's initialize our problem:

 ```py